-A false belief about identity is an erroneous conclusion, based on misleading contextual information, about what object token one is facing (e.g., Fred or George Weasley, in Harry Potter).
+A false belief about identity is an erroneous conclusion, based on misleading contextual information, about what object token one is facing (e.g. Fred or George Weasley, in Harry Potter).
 Scott and Baillargeon [4] examined whether 18-month-olds could attribute to an agent a false belief about the identity of an object (Figure 3).
-The familiarization trials involved two identical toy penguins; one could come apart (2-piece penguin) and one could not (1-piece penguin).
-In each trial, as a female agent watched, an experimenter's hands placed the 1-piece penguin and the two pieces of the disassembled 2-piece penguin on platforms or in shallow containers (the experimenter never stacked the 2-piece penguin in these trials).
+The experiment involved two toy penguins that were identical except that one could come apart (2-piece penguin) and one could not (1-piece penguin).
+In each familiarization trial, while a female agent watched, an experimenter's hands placed the 1-piece penguin on platforms or in shallow containers.
 The agent then placed a key in the bottom piece of the 2-piece penguin and stacked the two pieces; the two penguins were then indistinguishable.
 During the test trials, while the agent was absent, the experimenter assembled the 2-piece penguin, covered it with a transparent cover, and then covered the 1-piece penguin with an opaque cover.
 The agent then entered the apparatus with her key and reached for either the transparent or the opaque cover.
-The infants looked reliably longer when the agent reached for the transparent as opposed to the opaque cover, suggesting that they expected her (1) to falsely assume that the penguin under the transparent cover was the 1-piece penguin (since the 2-piece penguin was always disassembled at the start of the preceding trials); (2) to falsely conclude that the disassembled 2-piece penguin was under the opaque cover (since both penguins were always present in previous trials); and hence (3) to reach for the opaque cover.
-Support for this interpretation came from a knowledge condition (where the agent was present throughout the test trial and thus knew the 2-piece penguin was under the transparent cover) and an ignorance condition (see Box 3 and Figure 4).
+The infants looked reliably longer when the agent reached for the transparent as opposed to the opaque cover, suggesting that they expected her: (i) to falsely assume that the penguin under the transparent cover was the 1piece penguin (because the 2-piece penguin was always disassembled at the start of the familiarization trials). (ii) to falsely conclude that the disassembled 2-piece penguin was under the opaque cover (because both penguins were always present in the familiarization trials), and hence (iii) to reach for the opaque cover.
+Support for this interpretation came from a knowledge condition (where the agent was present throughout the test trials and thus knew the 2-piece penguin was under the transparent cover) and an ignorance condition (Box 3 and Figure 4).